siddhi-io/katacoda-scenarios/siddhi-deployment/distributed-stateful-deployment/intro.md

-Welcome to your distributed stateful Siddhi app deployment scenario!
+Welcome to the distributed stateful Siddhi App deployment scenario!